 - Shake vigorously (about 60 seconds).
 Once mixed, add remaining 6 ounces of water.
 Shake again.

-- Drink immediately; or let sit out overnight and drink in a.m.
+- Drink immediately; or let sit out overnight, and drink in the morning: Some sources say the overnight soaking is best to activate the clay.

 - Follow by drinking additional filtered water.